Massage Tips for Lymph Drainage Therapy Sessions

 illness is NOT the appropriate time to receive lymph massage.
 Be prepared for

 your immune system's increased response listed above!
-This may include a temporary increase in mucous, coughing, or nose blowing!
+This may include a temporary increase in mucous, coughing, or nasal drip and nose blowing!

 - Use the